France: Armenian mob attacks Turkish family, 4 injured | News.az

 France: Armenian mob attacks Turkish family, 4 injured

-Four people were injured when a group of around 40 Armenians attacked a Turkish family in Saint-Die-Des-Vosges, France, Anadolu Agency reports.
+Four people were injured when a group of around 40 Armenians attacked a Turkish family in Saint-Die-Des-Vosges, France.

 The group broke into the family's home in Kellerman district and assaulted them.